 - Create a new experience and generate a template.

-When you publish a web experience item that you own, if you added subscriber content as a data source and connected widgets to it, you’ll be prompted to authorize public access via your account.
+When you publish a web experience or template that you own, if you added subscriber content as a data source and connected widgets to it, you’ll be prompted to authorize public access via your account.
 In the Subscriber contents window that opens after clicking Publish, you’ll see a list of applicable data items and options to specify a request limit and interval for each.
 You can also see which data sources are premium content, indicated by the Credits column.

-When adding data to your app, you can determine if a data source is subscriber content by looking for the standard ArcGIS Living Atlas icons on the data cards and in the Data tab.
+When adding data to your app, you can determine if a data source is subscriber content by looking for the standard ArcGIS Living Atlas icons on the data cards and in the Data panel.

 Once you publish and share your app, Experience Builder allows you to edit and test app updates without affecting the user experience in the live app.
 With the Draft, Published, and Unpublished changes statuses for web experiences, you can modify a published app, previewing and testing your changes, while users continue to access the live version.
 When you've made changes to a published experience, after clicking Save, an Unpublished changes badge appears in the builder's toolbar.
 To move changes from your latest updates, publish the experience again.